 Pastoral Care Center - Reception

-The Pastoral Care Center is situated inside the Reception area and serves as the offices for St. Martin’s clergy.
-In addition to our Clergy offices, you will also find our Vestry Conference Room and our Receptionist.
+The Pastoral Care Center is situated inside the Reception area and serves as the offices for St. Martin’s Clergy.
+In addition to our Clergy offices, you will also find our Vestry Conference Room and the Receptionist.